Is Toilet Water Clean?

 But life isn’t that simple.
 Many factors must be considered when considering how clean toilet water is.

-The key factors that dictate the cleanliness of your toilet water rely on are:
+The key factors that dictate the cleanliness of your toilet water are:

 - Where the water comes from